faasm/faasm/README.md

 ## Running a Python function

 As mentioned above, Python functions are handled by executing the code in a WebAssembly-compiled version of CPython.
-We can upload and execute a Python function as follows:
+Every function is running the same underlying WebAssembly module, just dynamically loading a different Python file.
+As a result, the commands are slightly different.

+An example Python function is found at `funcs/python/hello.py`.

 ```
-inv upload-py funcs/python/hello.py
+inv py-upload python hello
 ```

 And invoke with:

 ```
-inv invoke python hello
+inv py-invoke python hello
 ```

 # Writing functions